YanWittmann/presentation-live-feedback/README.md

 ![Screenshot of the application with two users as admin](doc/application-screenshot.png)

-Admin view of the application.
+The admin view of the application can be seen above.

 ## Setup